shaniber/pathfinder_characters/Lighthouse Kid.md

 			Range: 15 ft.
 			Components: V, S
 			SR: Yes
 			Effect: A cone of searing flame shoots from your fingertips dealing 4d4 points of fire damage to any creature in the effect area.
 			Target: Cone-shaped burst
-			DESC 2:  A cone of searing flame shoots from your fingertips dealing 4d4 points of fire damage to any creature in the effect area.

 	Sorcerer Spells - Level 2
 	-------------------------